NathanPerrine/My_Flask_Starter/ReadMe.txt

     ---- __pycache__/
     ---- .env
     ---- app.db
+---- If you have 1k+ untracked changes in your source control you didn't set your own venv_name

 Step 5: .env
 ---- Create a file called '.env' in the top level folder